redorav/crstl/README.md

 An alternative or complementary STL that focuses on fast compile times and runtime, focusing on fixed size alternatives for containers and functionality. **This is a work in progress and will be for the time being**.
 Some of the guiding goals are:

 - No RTTI
-- No exceptions thrown or exception handling
+- No exceptions thrown or handled
 - Fast to compile: no dependencies on external headers.
-C++20 module provided as well when available
+C++20 module provided when available
 - Fast debug code.
-Avoids deep function nesting so that unoptimized code runs fast
+Avoid deep function nesting so that unoptimized code runs fast
 - Containers that don't do heap allocations (**fixed_**)
 - Containers that only use the stack (**stack_**)
 - Simple C++ code as clear and unobfuscated as possible